 • Public Liability Insurance.

-• Assistant Cook & Transportation: Trekking assistant cook & necessary kitchen helper on the basis of Member and they carry of camping equipment and tent from Khare.
+• Assistant Cook & Transportation: Trekking assistant cook & necessary kitchen helper based on Member, and they carry camping equipment and tent from Khare.

-• Camping Equipment Utensils: EPI Gas, gas stove or fuel stove for Cooking, Fuel or Kerosene oil, Cooking pot, Mattress, Walkee Talkie( Talk Back) etc.
+• Camping Equipment Utensils: EPI Gas, gas stove or fuel stove for Cooking, Fuel or Kerosene oil, Cooking pot, Mattress, Walkie Talkie( Talk Back), etc.

-• Staff salary and Allowance: All our staffs & porters daily wages/equipment/food/clothing etc
+• Staff salary and Allowance: All our staff & porters’ daily wages/equipment/food/clothing, etc.

-• High Camp Lodging & Fooding Service: Chocolate and Three Meals (Breakfast, Lunch, Dinner) a day for Member And Staff.
+• High Camp Lodging & Fooding Service: Chocolate and Three Meals (Breakfast, Lunch, Dinner) are served daily for members and staff.

-• Drinks & Beverage: Tea with Biscuits and Hot drinking water in climbing Period and Hot washing water in case required.
+• Drinks & Beverage: Tea with Biscuits, hot drinking water during climbing Periods, and hot washing water if required.

-• strong>Fixing Gear : Fix rope, main rope, snow bar, ice crew, rock pitons etc
+• Group equipment: Fixing Gear, Fix rope, main rope, snow bar, ice crew, rock pitons etc

 • Hotel accommodation and meals in Kathmandu.

-• Hard and soft table drinks such as tea/coffee, coke, fanta, mineral water, beer, boiled water, battery charge, laundry, desert, bar bill, phone bill etc.
+• Hard and soft table drinks include tea/coffee, coke, fanta, mineral water, beer, boiled water, battery charge, laundry, dessert, bar bill, phone bill, etc.

 • Personal Travel insurance.